alghalia/Crypto-Arbitrage/README.md

 Install JupterLabs
 pip install jupyter

-# Usage
+## Usage

-This project is an app that explores the arbitrage profit opportunities that lie on the simultaneous price dislocations in those markets by using the powers of Pandas.sorting through a historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
+This project is an app that explores the arbitrage profit opportunities that lie in the simultaneous price dislocations in those markets by using the powers of Pandas. sorting through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.

 ---